Hierarchically hyperbolic groups and uniform exponential growth: Introduction

 Gromov asked if every finitely generated group with exponential growth has uniform exponential growth.
 However, this is not the case: the first example of a group with exponential growth but not uniform exponential growth was constructed by Wilson \cite{Wilson}, and additional counterexamples have since been constructed \cite{Wilson2,Bartholdi,Nek}.
 However, Gromov's question is still open for finitely presented groups.

 Many classes of groups are known to either be virtually nilpotent or have uniform exponential growth.
-This form of growth gap was shown for linear groups by Eskin, Mozes, and Oh \cite{EMO}, for hyperbolic groups by Koubi \cite{Koubi}, for fundamental groups of manifolds with pinched negative curvature by Besson, Coutois, and Gallot \cite{BCG}, for finitely generated subgroups the mapping class group by Mangahas \cite{Mangahas}, for linearly growing subgroups of $\operatorname{Out}(F_n)$ by Bering \cite{Bering}, and for groups acting without global fixed points on 2-dimensional CAT(0) cube complexes with some generalizations to higher dimensions by work in preparation of Gupta, Jankiewicz, and the second author.
-We note that the full mapping class group was known to have uniform exponential growth (via its action on homology) by Anderson, Aramayona, and Shackleton \cite{AAS} and the torsion-free case of 2-dimensional cubical groups was shown by Kar and Sageev \cite{KarSageev}.
+This form of growth gap was shown for linear groups by Eskin, Mozes, and Oh \cite{EMO}; for hyperbolic groups by Koubi \cite{Koubi}; for fundamental groups of manifolds with pinched negative curvature by Besson, Coutois, and Gallot \cite{BCG}; for finitely generated subgroups of the mapping class group by Mangahas \cite{Mangahas} and, more generally, automorphism groups of one-ended hyperbolic groups by Kropholler, Lyman, and Ng \cite{KrophollerLymanNg}; for linearly growing subgroups of $\operatorname{Out}(F_n)$ by Bering \cite{Bering}; and for groups acting without global fixed points on 2--dimensional CAT(0) cube complexes, with some generalizations to higher dimensions, by work of Gupta, Jankiewicz, and Ng \cite{GJN:CubesUEG}.
+We note that the full mapping class group was known to have uniform exponential growth (via its action on homology) by Anderson, Aramayona, and Shackleton \cite{AAS}, and the torsion-free case of 2-dimensional cubical groups was shown by Kar and Sageev \cite{KarSageev}.

+In the case of torsion-free cubical groups, it is remarkable that all known proofs rely heavily on the assumption that the cube complex has low dimension or that it has isolated flats, a strong form of relative hyperbolicity.
+Indeed, the authors are not aware of any general proof that works in dimensions higher than 2.
+Moreover, some of the more curious cubical groups do not act geometrically on CAT(0) cube complexes with isolated flats.
+For example, the genus 2 handlebody group acts geometrically on a CAT(0) cube complex \cite{HamenstadtHensel:Handlebody2}, but Dehn twist flats can intersect along infinite subgroups, so this cube complex cannot have isolated flats.

+Our main contribution, a combination of the main body of the paper and the appendix, is the following.

+\begin{theorem} Let $G$ be a group virtually acting freely and cocompactly on a locally finite, finite-dimensional CAT(0) cube complex $X$, and assume that $X$ has a factor system.
+Then either $G$ has uniform exponential growth or $G$ is virtually abelian. \end{theorem}

+Requiring that $X$ has a factor system should not be thought of as a restrictive hypothesis, as there is no known example of a CAT(0) cube complex with a cocompact group action that does not admit a factor system.
+The existence of a factor system is a natural condition with several consequences.
+For example, Durham, Hagen, and Sisto give an alternative proof of rank-rigidity for CAT(0) cube complexes with a factor system \cite[Corollary~9.24]{DurhamHagenSisto:Boundaries}, a result originally proved by Caprace and Sageev \cite{capracesageev:rank}.
+Any group acting geometrically on a CAT(0) cube complex with a factor systems is a \emph{hierarchically hyperbolic group} \cite[Theorem~A]{HagenSusse}.
+This is a starting point for results such as \Cref{thm_main_and_appendix} and \cite[Corollary~9.24]{DurhamHagenSisto:Boundaries}.
+Beyond hierarchical hyperbolicity, factor systems also appear in work of of Incerti-Medici and Zalloum \cite{IncertiZalloum} and implicitly in work of Genevois \cite{genevois:hyperbolicities}.